OVER THE CENTURIES

 Owner – Winegrower

 “Actually living on site is the only way to be wholly committed.
-With Julien we’ll continue to improve the technical aspects and my role will mainly consist of promoting the “new” Ripeau in France and abroad ».
+We’ll continue to improve the technical aspects and my role mainly consists of promoting the “new” Ripeau in France and abroad ».

 Œnologist – Consultant